 Graceful and fragile, brilliantly coloured and stunningly beautiful, poppies call irresistibly from any garden they inhabit.
 There are over 100 species but they all have the family charm, whether they are the flagrant, scarlet-and-black Orientals or the shy, six-inch alpines.
 Their silky petals, so delicately wrought, inspire wonder.

-Undoubtedly, that is the job of those sultry petals – to inspire and attract, especially pollinators, although Papaver somniferum, the opium poppy native to eastern and SoutheastAsia, is pretty self-sufficient in the pollination business.
+Undoubtedly, that is the job of those sultry petals – to inspire and attract, especially pollinators, although Papaver somniferum, the opium kind, native to eastern and SoutheastAsia, is pretty self-sufficient in the pollination business.
 This much-maligned opiate factory can actually self-pollinate, but it is not adverse to a little help from honey bees and flies.

 Other poppies flaunt their shining petals, inviting bees to partake of their protein-rich pollen.
 The golden, sometimes white, native North American poppy, Eschschoizia californica, also known as the California poppy, is particularly attractive to pollinators such as honey bees, bumble bees and the sweat bees, but most of their pollinating is done by accommodating beetles.
 (Incidentally, beetle pollination is called cantharophily.)
 The friendly ladybug is one of these pollinators, a welcome guest in any garden to help keep thrips and aphids under control.
 Butterflies also love the sweet nectar that poppies supply.

-But back to the true poppies, the papavers; in addition to being the well-known manufactory of the opiates morphine, codeine and heroin, the annual P. somniferum is the plant from which we get edible poppy seeds for use in cakes, breads and other culinary delights.
+But back to the true poppy, the papavers; in addition to being the well-known manufactory of the opiates morphine, codeine and heroin, the annual P. somniferum is the plant from which we get edible poppy seeds for use in cakes, breads and other culinary delights.
 Poppy oil is also harvested and used in cooking, in salad dressings and in margarine.
 The oil is high in carbohydrates, calcium and protein.
 This is one useful plant – some of the oil is used to make paints and varnishes and cosmetics!
 It is not illegal to grow P. somniferum in Canada for ornamental purposes.

 Across the globe, the pretty and prolific field poppy, P. rhoeas, also known as the Flanders poppy, spreads its red and black joy across the fields of Europe, where its seeds can sleep dormant in the soil for many years until disturbed.
 This is what happened in the First World War when ground artillery disturbance prompted an explosion of red poppies between the trenches, inspiring the poem “In Flanders Fields”.